QuantumPackage/qp2/GITHUB.md

   The current up-to-date working branch, that users download It should only contain the latest release and bug fixes.

-documentation
-  It is a fork of the *master* branch, but with the `/docs` directory containing the sources built properly for the ReadTheDocs website documentation.

 develop
   It is a fork of the *master* branch with new developments that will be merged in the *master* branch for the next release.